faisalulde/security-writeups/0xV01D-CTF-2026/Silent-Oracle.md

 1. GraphQL queries need to be syntactically complete - always specify fields to return
 2. GraphQL Introspection is a powerful recon tool - always try it before assuming the schema is complete
-3. Not everything related to admin will be the vulnerability - the real issue was in the search parameter
+3. Don't fixate on the obvious target - the admin account looked interesting but the real vulnerability was in the search parameter
 4. Searching with an empty string can reveal data that filtered searches hide
 5. SQLi is possible through GraphQL - the transport layer does not protect against it
 6. Database fingerprinting matters - `information_schema` failing told me exactly what database I was dealing with